Stary Zhadzien

 Conservation measures

-About 72% of the area is protected within the National Wetlant Reserve, where drainage, construction, logging and some other land uses are restricted.
+About 72% of the area is protected within the national nature reserve, where drainage, construction, logging and some other land uses are restricted.
 Special protected areas have been established for some natural habitats and species.
-Existing conservation measures cover approx. 75% of the area.
+Existing conservation measures cover approximately 75% of the area.

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).